Milan Design Week 2025

 The ILAT increase is a reality that all companies have to face.

-While the risks are considerable, they can be transformed into opportunities.
+While the risks are significant, they can be transformed into opportunities.
 Optimizing space, renegotiating lease clauses, or even reinventing real estate organization are all levers that can be used to lighten this burden.

 To remain competitive, companies need to adopt a proactive and strategic approach.
 Above all, they need to bear in mind that real estate, although costly, can be a lever for attractiveness and performance, if carefully managed.